A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy: Numerical results

 where $d_{\text{inj}}$ is the tumour size at which we choose to inject the virus and

 We recall that the diameter of a general set $E$ is defined as

 In the particular situation of a circle, this definition coincides with the standard diameter; in the general case, the diameter is the longest length found inside the set.
 This choice is based on the assumption that small tumours cannot be clinically detected, hence the therapy may only start when cancer cells reach a density of at least one tenth of the carrying capacity in a large region.
-We set $d_{\text{inj}}=5.2\;$mm, as in \cite{kim06} and the central viral injection takes the form
+We set $d_{\text{inj}}=5.2\;$mm, as in Ref. \cite{kim06} and the central viral injection takes the form

 with $A_v=7\times 10^9$, $\theta_v=0.5$.
-This allows for a total number of viral particles in agreement with the experiments performed in \cite{kim06}.
+This allows for a total number of viral particles in agreement with the experiments performed in Ref. \cite{kim06}.

-For the sake of simplicity, we first consider in Subsection \ref{subsec:stat} a stationary oxygen distribution independent of time, corresponding to a situation in which the tumour does not influence the oxygen distribution: while this is clearly an oversimplification, it allows us to focus our attention on the tumour's evolutionary and infectious dynamics.
-We then analyse in Subsection \ref{subsec:dyn} the full model, which includes oxygen dynamics, taking into account different configurations of oxygen sources.
-Finally, in Subsection \ref{subsec:inv} we briefly mention the case of a virus that specifically infects hypoxic cells, looking towards the combination of oncolytic virotherapy with other treatments.
+\giulia{We now provide a roadmap outlining the logical flow underlying the proposed sequence of experiments (for a schematic summary, see Table \ref{tab:experiments}).} For the sake of simplicity, we first consider \giulia{the natural evolution of the tumour in the absence of therapy and with constant oxygenation in space and time, corresponding to a situation in which the tumour does not influence the oxygen distribution and the environment is homogeneous (Section \ref{subsec:evolv}).
+While this is clearly an oversimplification, it allows us to focus our attention on the tumour's evolutionary dynamics and the direct effect of oxygen concentration.
+We then add the therapy (Section \ref{subsec:stat}), considering standard oncolytic viruses, to study the effect of oxygen concentration on this treatment strategy.
+Moreover, we add a degree of complexity allowing for spatially-inhomogeneous oxygen sources.
+Finally we analyse the full model (Section~\ref{subsec:dyn}), which includes oxygen dynamics, taking into account different configurations of oxygen sources.
+We adopt this complete scenario to also mention the case of a virus that specifically infects hypoxic cells, looking towards the combination of oncolytic virotherapy with other treatments.}